 If your job ends you must report this to DWP, on your online account.
 If you cannot access this you can phone the UC Helpline.

-If you don’t report ending work within 7 days you could be sanctioned.
+If you don’t report ending work within 5 working days you could be sanctioned.

 Your Claimant Commitment

 Because you are no longer in work you’ll need to agree a new Claimant Commitment with your Work Coach.
-You must agree to the revised commitment within 7 days or face a sanction.
+You must agree to the revised commitment within 5 working days or the claim could be closed.

 If you are fit for work and have no caring responsibilities this will probably mean having to look for work for 35 hours a week.

 For the first 3 months you’re out of work your Work Coach might let you limit the type of work you have to look for, or how much you earn, if they think it’s reasonable and that you have reasonable prospects of getting that type of work soon.

 How do my final earnings affect my Universal Credit?

 Even though you’re no longer working, your final earnings from work (which could include holiday pay, pay in lieu of notice, tax refund) will be taken into account in the Assessment Period you receive these payments.

 Chloe has been getting Universal Credit to top up her earnings from work.
 Her Assessment Periods run from 24th of one month to 23rd of the next.
 Her 12 month contract ends on 31st July and she gets paid her final wages.
 Nearly four weeks later, on 27th August, she receives a further payment of £280.00 for holiday that she is owed.
 The DWP will take the £280 into account as earnings when they assess Chloe’s Universal Credit award for the Assessment Period 24th August to 23rd September even though she did no actual work during that period.